 For the first many years of her marriage, Karen and her husband put 5% of their income into each one of their own spending accounts every paycheck.
 This way they could spend money how they wanted, when they wanted, and without having to consult each other.
 They also liked this system because they knew it was fair, even, and that their spending was budgeted for.

 Unfortunately, they had to stop putting money into their spending accounts when money got tight and they had kids in diapers.
 Now that the kids are in a different stage of life and they are making more, they are back to having their own spending accounts and an allotted percentage that goes into each.

 This gives both parties the freedom to spend on their important items.
 Even putting aside 1% of your income for each person each month will start to add up.

 5- Make use of email, google drive, and short/direct texts.

-If you have complicated taxes (a business, etc.) I recommend using a trusted CPA.
-The CPA will help a lot with streamlining your information and come tax time you could even communicate by all being on an email thread together.
-This is a great way to streamline info without having to constantly bring up tax questions in conversation.
+If you have a CPA who does your taxes, come tax time you could communicate by all being on an email thread together.
+This is a great way to streamline info and make sure all parties involved with taxes are in the know.

 Another great way to keep track of money matters is to upload important documents to a google drive.
 When the W2’s come, scan and upload them.
 This way you won’t have to ask each other for important documents—they will be in one shared convenient folder that either party can access when needed.

-Text (while some may say text is the same as talking), it is usually very direct and less likely to get emotional vs a face-to-face conversation.
-For example, if you see a charge you don't recognize at all.
-You can just shoot out a text.
-"Hey was that credit card charge to ____ company for ___ amount yours?"
-If he/she says yes its good.
-If it was "no" you can call your credit card company and figure it out.
-This is a pretty obvious observation, but texting can easily resolve questions in a few seconds which frees up day-to-day conversation.
+Text (while some may say text is the same as talking) I feel it is usually very direct and less likely to get emotional vs a face-to-face conversation.
+If you see a charge you don’t recognize, just shoot your wife/husband a text.
+“Hey was that credit card charge to ____ company for ___ amount yours?”
+He/she will text back yes or no. If he/she says yes you know you are good.
+If it was “no” Then you can call your credit card company and figure it out.
+Texting can help resolve easy questions in a few seconds.